- Reflect on what it means to be an ethical staff member.

 Ethical dilemmas occur from time to time when working with children, youth, and families.
 You need to be prepared to address these issues.
 Take a few minutes to respond to the questions in the Case Study Dilemma.
 Then, share and discuss your responses with a trainer, coach, or administrator.

-Use the Professionalism and Ethics Resources activity in this section to learn more about this important aspect of your work as a professional.
+Use the Professionalism and Ethics Resources activity in this section to learn about more resources available to support your growth as a professional.

 Bruno, H.E., & Copeland, T. (2012).
 Managing Legal Risks in Early Childhood Programs.
 New York: Teachers College Press.